 To conclude the whole story.
 Joins in the object world can be used to reduce the objects that have to be loaded at a time.
 Meaning they are more like a optimization than a conceptual query construct.

-Updated by Jochen Rau almost 11 years ago
+Updated by Jochen Rau over 11 years ago

 There is a great danger of data loss, if only a part of the related objects are loaded.
 Let's assume, that you only load the tree latest posts.
 Then we programmatically add a new post $blog->addPost($post).
 At persist time the $posts is detected being dirty and it gets persisted as it is with only 4 posts.
 This can be solved but makes it hard to determine the difference between the clean state and the dirty state.

 In a first step, we should enable joins to restrict the result set of a query for aggregate roots.
 Let's assume we are in the OfferRepository.
 It would be very handy to be able to say

 where the property ageRange of the Offer holds an AgeRange object having a property minimumValue.